petergoldstein/dalli/README.md

 **expires_in**: Global default for key TTL.
 Default is 0, which means no expiry.

 **failover**: Boolean, if true Dalli will failover to another server if the main server for a key is down.
+Default is true.

 **compress**: Boolean, if true Dalli will gzip-compress values larger than 1K.
+Defaults to false.

 **compression_min_size**: Minimum value byte size for which to attempt compression.
 Default is 1K.